COPENHAGEN COFFEE GUIDE

 Most people come here for the pour-over style coffee and the baristas are knowledgable and accommodating.
 The seating is limited so be prepared to rub shoulders with the locals.

-Pro Tip: There is a branch of April fifty meters down the road, so if you can handle a double-header then two birds = one stone.
+Pro Tip: April is located fifty meters down the road, so if you can handle a double-header then two birds = one stone.

 You wouldn't assume to find good coffee behind the facade, but looks can be deceiving.
 The oddly named "HIPHOP" serves simple espresso, drip, flat white, americano and cortado in a cafe the size of a glorified closet.
 Luckily, for at least 1 month of the year the sun is out so you can sit at the streetside tables.

-Sunspots, decently priced drip coffee and lots of nooks and crannies for laptop warriors (tho they seem undecided on whether they encourage them or not), this cafe in Nørrebro is popular and for a reason.
+Sunspots, decently priced drip coffee and lots of nooks and crannies for conversations, this cafe in Nørrebro is popular and for a reason.

 Pro tip: Their espresso tends to lean a bit muddy/murky lacking clarity and sweetness so stick to drip here.
 This of course can depend on who's working and what their specials are, but the drip is a safe bet.